 - pineapple – simple chopped up or cut into small stars for a festive touch.
 More on that below!

 - pomegranate arils (seeds) – I’ve found these hard to find at a lot of stores in the past few years, but Trader Joe’s always seems to have them!
-Sprinkle any leftover arils on a vegan lentil curry next week.
+Sprinkle any leftover arils on a vegan lentil curry or lamb lollipop recipe next week.

 - raspberries – to continue the red and green theme for this holiday fruit salad!
 Chopped strawberries are also good.